 If you don’t believe me, head on over to Duct Tape Marketing’s “3 Reasons Google Analytics is Worthless for Small Business.”

-Put another way: say you’re working on your website — you’re previewing blog posts, making design or content changes, creating new landing pages — if you’re not telling Google Analytics to block your own IP, all of those hits coming from you visiting your own site will register in your totals.
-The same applies if you’re working with a web designer/developer/virtual assistant — every time they load a page, it’ll count.
+Say you’re working on your website―you’re previewing blog posts, making design or content changes, creating new landing pages.
+If you’re not telling Google Analytics to block your own IP, all of those hits coming from you visiting your own site will register in your totals.
+The same applies if you’re working with a web designer/developer/virtual assistant―every time they load a page, it’ll count.
 If you’re anything like me, that can amount to hundreds, even thousands of hits.

 It’s not hard to get traffic

-What’s hard is getting the right kind of traffic.
+What’s hard is getting the right kind of traffic and building a loyal audience of repeat visitors.

 A truth bomb about traffic: it’s not hard to get it.
-Heck, you can buy it at the “traffic store” (Facebook, Google, et. al.) — sometimes really cheaply.
-But the total number of visitors is meaningless if your site visitors aren’t taking any action or if they bounce off your site before they even read a word.
+Heck, you can buy it at the “traffic store” (Facebook, Google, et. al.)―sometimes really cheaply.
+But the total number of visitors is meaningless if your site visitors aren’t taking any action or if they bounce off your site before they even read a word and never come back.

 Here’s what I mean.